e-conomic/swift-course/2015-Fall/adrianbrink/Final Project Description.md

-Project Description:

-I will develop an app, that allows uers to go through a physical store and scan items.
-The app will either scan the barcode or a QR code and then query the e-conomic product API and add the item to the shopping cart if it is found for later ordering or invoicing.
-For example, an office manager might be buying office supplies in Fields, and uses the app to record his purchase in the shopping cart.
-The shopping cart will offer persistence through and location tagging.
-If possible an extension could incorporate an API to send invoices directly from the app through the e-conomic API.
+##Project Description

+- allows users to search for items by scanning QR or bar codes
+	- queries the e-conomic API to find the specific products
+- allows users to add found items to their shopping cart for later ordering or invoicing
+- data persistence will allow users to close or even restart their phone without losing their stored shopping cart

+#Extensions
+- items in a shopping cart remember at which physical store they were added to the cart
+- direct sending of invoices through e-conomic API